ssp21/ssp21-spec/ssp21.md

 # Handshake mode

-While the primary aim of this specification is describe the protocol in sufficient detail that it can be faithfully implemented, it is important to describe the trade-offs for the various handshake mode that are supported in the protocol.
-This non-normative section of the document describes these modes at a high level.
+While the primary aim of this specification is describe the protocol in sufficient detail that it can be faithfully implemented, it is important to describe the trade-offs for the various handshake modes that are supported in the protocol.
+Handshake modes may differ in either the way trust is anchored or in the security properties they provide.
+This non-normative section of the document describes the relative pros and cons of each mode.

 SSP21 sends the same handshake messages, in the same order, regardless of the handshake mode specified.
 The messages have roughly the same meaning, but certain fields are interpreted in different ways depending on the mode.
 The handshake